mmorub/gimbal2022/README.md

   omega= gyro_y* gyroRawTo1000dps;
   phi= phi+ omega* delta_t; // integrates omega
 ```
 * The arduino prints the angle *phi* and angular velocity *omega* to the serial monitor.
 This way, they are both available after reading the data file in matlab.
-For the sake of testing, we also calculate *phi* independently by integrating *omega* recorded by the arduino.
+For the sake of testing, we also calculate *phi* independently in matlab by integrating *omega* recorded by the arduino in matlab.
 This happens in these lines in the matlab code:
 ```
   # integrate omega in matlab